How does a business funding broker work

 What is a business funding broker?

-A funding broker connects small businesses with lenders.
-They submit your application to multiple lenders simultaneously, find the best offer, and present it to you.
-The service is free to the business owner — the broker earns a fee paid by the lender when a deal closes.
+A funding broker connects small businesses with funders.
+They submit your application to multiple funders simultaneously, find the best offer, and present it to you.
+The service is free to the business owner — the broker earns a fee paid by the funder when a deal closes.

 How does a funding broker get paid?

-Brokers are paid by the lender, not the business owner.
-When a deal closes, the lender pays the broker a fee built into their standard pricing.
+Brokers are paid by the funder, not the business owner.
+When a deal closes, the funder pays the broker a fee built into their standard pricing.
 This is the same model as mortgage brokers and insurance brokers.

 Is using a funding broker safe?

 Yes, with a reputable broker.
-Legitimate brokers work with licensed lenders, never charge upfront fees, and are transparent about all offers.
+Legitimate brokers work with licensed funders, never charge upfront fees, and are transparent about all offers.
 Warning signs: fees before funding, guaranteed approval promises, or high-pressure tactics.

-Why use a broker instead of going directly to a lender?
+Why use a broker instead of going directly to a funder?

-One application, 50+ lenders, no credit pull to pre-qualify.
-Competition among lenders creates better offers.
-Brokers have lender relationships that often result in better terms than going direct.
+One application, the right funders, free to pre-qualify.
+Competition among funders creates better offers.
+Brokers have funder relationships that often result in better terms than going direct.
 You get an expert advocate at no cost.

 How long does the broker process take?